MattiasKallstrom/Portfolio/README.md

-Portfolio page, bootstrapped with Create React App.
+Portfolio page made with React, bootstrapped with Create React App.